 Judo practitioners of all ages experience physical and mental benefits through anaerobic and aerobic components.
 In layman’s terms, playing judo is like lifting weights and running at the same time (Nishimi, MD Robert S.).
 The mental and physical health aspects benefit all ages and all skill levels.
 There are no kicks or punches in this grappling art, and the first thing one learns is how to fall safely.
 With safety in mind, we encourage our players to train at near one hundred percent of exertion with actual people.
-We teach ground and standing techniques which makes judo a very effective form of self defense.
+We teach ground and standing techniques which make judo a very effective form of self-defense.

-- Warm ups & Ukemi: [ew kim e] Japanese method of falling without hurting yourself
+- Warm-ups & Ukemi: [ew kim e] Japanese method of falling without hurting yourself

 - Technical Instruction: throws, pins, armbars, & chokes

 - Randori: free play, which may also be known as rolling or sparring

 Atlanta Judo Midtown requires current background checks for all members 18 years of age or older.
 Background checks must be done through the below USA Judo link, all other submissions will NOT be reviewed.
 Only serious crimes of moral turpitude will preclude someone from membership at AJM.
 Once we receive your background check, we will extend the offer for membership.
 All results are kept confidential.
 Background checks for other entities are not acceptable.

 Age & Experience

 AJM accepts beginners of all ages and fitness levels to join, as well as players who are returning to the mat after an absence.
 We welcome those with little experience and those with wisdom to share.